Semushkina’s Music Club

 © Evgeniy Khazheev

 The virtuoso guitar technique, as evidenced by the applause, resonated more with the audience than the violins earlier strains.
 Next, a duo of Georgian musicians took stage (I really love Georgia, commented Semushkina; I was conceived in Georgia, added Firsov; I dont understand what Im clapping for, clapped Peter, who had reappeared nearby).
-Following them was our youngest participant Varvara Sherman, accompanied by Alexey Smirnov and Konstantin Tumanov, the accordionist from the Aquariumband.
+Following them was our youngest participant Varvara Sherman, accompanied by Alexey Smirnov and Konstantin Tumanov, the accordionist from the Aquarium band.
 Yet, it was Andrey Zamyatins soulful rendition of Girls, love simple romantics…” that steered the evenings ambiance.
 By then, the collective hum had evolved into a character in its own right, such that removing a few voices wouldnt have altered the soundscape.
 Amidst this, the events photographer crossed himself before emptying a plastic cup, Firsov navigated the throng, champagne in hand, and Peter, after sharing that a few minutes ago he had played the harpsichord for the first time in his life, vanished into the night.

 Semushkina’s Music Club | London Cult.